MJoergen/fpga_utilities/interfaces.md

 ### Burst rules

-1. **Single-beat default.** A transfer with `BURSTCOUNT = 1` is a single-beat read or single‑beat write.
+1. **Single-beat default.** A transfer with `BURSTCOUNT = 1` is a single-beat read or single-beat write.
 2. **Write bursts.** When `BURSTCOUNT = M > 1` on a write, the master issues exactly `M` consecutive write beats.
 After the first beat is accepted, `WRITE` must remain asserted, and `WRITEDATA` /